HerculusHub/MyDataScience/README.md

-Hi, I like using data science skills to find useful insights in data to support informed decision.
+Hi, My name is Mingyu Liu.
+I like using data science skills to find useful insights in data to support informed decision.

 I recorded my case study experience here.